datanav/docs/index.rst

     ---
     **Durable Data**

-    You can now chose to store your vital data in high-durability disk.
+    You can now choose to store your vital data in high-durability disk.

     .. link-button:: durable-data
             :type: ref